 Stuart Nadler is a recipient of the 5 Under 35 Award from the National Book Foundation.
 He is the author of two novels and a short story collection.
 His first novel, Wise Men was named a Barnes & Noble Discover Great New Writers selection, a Best Book of the Year by Amazon, and has been translated into five languages.
 His story collection, The Book of Life, was long-listed for the Frank O’Connor International Story Prize.
 His most recent novel, The Inseparables (Little, Brown), was published in July 2016, and named a Best Book of the Year by Kirkus.

 He is a graduate of the Iowa Writers’ Workshop, where he was a Truman Capote Fellow and a Teaching-Writing Fellow.
 He was also the Carol Houck Smith Fiction Fellow at the University of Wisconsin.
-He has taught at Boston College, Connecticut College, and in the MFA program at the Bennington Writing Seminars.
+He teaches literature at Bennington College, and is also a member of the faculty of the Bennington Writing Seminars.
 He lives in New England.